-We identified the ACL at December 31, 2020 as well as at the January 1, 2020 adoption date of Topic 326, as a critical audit matter.
+We identified the ACL at December 31, 2021 as a critical audit matter.
 Auditing the ACL involved a high degree of subjectivity in evaluating management's estimates, such as evaluating management's identification of credit quality indicators, grouping of loans determined to be similar into pools, estimating the remaining life of loans in a pool, assessment of economic conditions and other environmental factors, evaluating the adequacy of specific allowances associated with individually evaluated loans and assessing the appropriateness of loan credit risk grades.

-The primary procedures we performed at initial adoption of Topic 326 and as of December 31, 2020, to address this critical audit matter included:
+The primary procedures we performed at initial adoption of Topic 326 at January 1, 2020 and as of December 31, 2021, to address this critical audit matter included:

-- Obtained an understanding of the Company's process for establishing the ACL, including the implementation of models and the qualitative factor adjustments of the ACL. - Tested the design and operating effectiveness of controls, including those related to technology, over the ACL, including: - loan data completeness and accuracy. - reconciliation of loan balances accounted for at amortized cost and underlying detail, - classifications of loans by loan pool, - historical charge-off data, - the calculation of loss rates given probability of default and loss given default, - review of commercial real-estate appraisals, - the calculation of estimated remaining lives of the loans, - the establishment of qualitative adjustments, - loan credit risk ratings, - establishment of specific ACL on individually evaluated loans, - and management's review and disclosure controls over the ACL; - Tested of completeness and accuracy of the information utilized in the ACL, including evaluating the relevance and reliability of such information; - · Tested the ACL model's computational accuracy such as probability of default, loss given default and estimated remaining lives of loans; - Evaluated the qualitative adjustments to the ACL including assessing the basis for adjustments and the reasonableness of the significant assumptions including consideration of impact of the COVID-19 pandemic; - Tested the loan review functions and evaluated the reasonableness of loan credit risk ratings; - Evaluated the reasonableness of specific allowances on individually evaluated loans; - Evaluated the overall reasonableness of assumptions used by management considering trends identified within peer groups; - Evaluated the accuracy and completeness of Topic 326 disclosures in the consolidated financial statements; - · Evaluated credit quality trends in delinquencies, non-accruals, charge-offs and loan risk ratings; - Tested estimated utilization rate of unfunded loan commitments; - Reviewed documentation prepared to assess the methodology utilized in the ACL calculation for securities for reasonableness.
+- Obtained an understanding of the Company's process for establishing the ACL. - · Tested the design and operating effectiveness of controls, including those related to technology, over the ACL, including: - o loan data completeness and accuracy - o reconciliation of loan balances accounted for at amortized cost and underlying detail - o classifications of loans by loan pool - o historical charge-off data - o the calculation of loss rates given probability of default and loss given default - o review of commercial real-estate appraisals - o the calculation of estimated remaining lives of the loans - o the establishment of qualitative adjustments - o loan credit risk ratings - o establishment of specific ACL on individually evaluated loans, - o management's review and disclosure controls over the ACL - Tested the completeness and accuracy of the information utilized in the ACL, including evaluating the relevance and reliability of such information - · Tested the ACL model's computational accuracy such as probability of default, loss given default and estimated remaining lives of loans - Evaluated the qualitative adjustments to the ACL including assessing the basis for adjustments and the reasonableness of the significant assumptions including consideration of impact of the COVID-19 pandemic